wavefrontHQ/python-client/docs/SearchApi.md

 # **search_registered_query_deleted_for_facet**
 > ResponseContainerFacetResponse search_registered_query_deleted_for_facet(facet, body=body)

-Lists the values of a specific facet over the customer's deleted RegisteredQuery
+Lists the values of a specific facet over the customer's deleted derived metric definitions